feluxe/sty/docs/_sources/docs/customizing.rst.txt

    If you want to use custom register-objects in a library project, you should create new register-object instances from the register-classes dedicated to your project only.
-More on this int the chapter *"Extending the default registers and creating new instances"*.
+More on this in the chapter *"Extending the default registers and creating new instances"*.